Tom Horn: Murder of Willie Nickell

 Deputy Marshal Joe Lefors later questioned Horn in January 1902 about the murder while supposedly talking to him about employment.
 Horn was still inebriated from the night before, but Lefors gained what he called a confession to the murder of Willie Nickell.
-Horn allegedly confessed to killing the young Willie with his rifle from 300 yd, which he boasted of as the "best shot that [he] ever made and the dirtiest trick that [he] had ever done."
+Horn allegedly confessed to killing young Willie with his rifle from 300 yd, which he boasted of as the "best shot that [he] ever made and the dirtiest trick that [he] had ever done".
 Horn was arrested the next day by the county sheriff.
 Walter Stoll was the Laramie County prosecutor in the case.
 Judge Richard H. Scott, who presided over the case, was running for re-election.

+"LeFors suspected Horn was the murderer and devised a scheme to trap him.
+Luring the cowboy into his Cheyenne office with the promise of a (phony) job offer from cattlemen in Montana looking for some illicit muscle, LeFors manipulated Horn into a booze-fueled conversation about his very particular set of skills.
+What Horn didn’t know was that in an adjacent room, LeFors had stationed a credible witness and a court stenographer to transcribe the conversation."

 Horn was supported by his longtime friend and employer, cattle rancher John C. Coble.
 He gathered a team for the defense headed by former Judge John W. Lacey, and which included attorneys T. F. Burke, Roderick N. Matson, Edward T. Clark, and T. Blake Kennedy.
 Reportedly, Coble paid for most of the costs of this large team.
 According to Johan P. Bakker, who wrote Tracking Tom Horn, the large cattle interests by this time found Horn "expendable", and the case provided a way to silence him in regard to their activities.
 He wrote that 100 members of the Wyoming Stock Growers Association paid $1000 each toward the defense, but wanted a minimal effort.